Preparing Your Google Cloud SQL PostgreSQL Database for Logical Replication to Linode Managed Database

 Configure Database Flags

 Logical replication requires enabling specific PostgreSQL flags on your Cloud SQL for PostgreSQL instance.
-You can set these from the Google Cloud Console or using the gcloud CLI.
+These flags can be configured using either the Google Cloud Console or the gcloud CLI.

 2. On the instance page, click Edit.